Updated October 2019

 GDP: US$ 277 billion

-The country’s annual healthcare expenditure amounts to approximately 7.3% of Chile’s GDP.
-President Pinera’s administration took office in March 11, 2018.
-His announcements for the healthcare sector include: reform of the private healthcare insurance (ISAPRES) system; reform of the Primary Attention System; modernization of FONASA, the public-sector healthcare insurance system; and amendments to the “Ley Farmacos II” currently being discussed in Congress.
+The country’s annual healthcare expenditure amounts to approximately 5.2% of Chile’s GDP.
+President Piñera’s administration took office on March 11, 2018.
+His announcements for the healthcare sector include: reform of the private healthcare insurance (ISAPRES) system, reform of the Primary Attention System, modernization of the public-sector healthcare insurance system (FONASA), and amendments to the “Ley Farmacos II” still being discussed in Congress.

-Chile’s Universal Access to Healthcare government program, ex “Plan AUGE”, currently known as “GES” (Garantias Explicitas en Salud) started in 2005 and consists of government-subsidized healthcare coverage for, as of now, 80 diseases considered to be high-incidence.
-In the private sector, however, the expenditure has doubled in the last 10 years.
-Private clinics have increased their number of outpatient centers and number of beds, mainly due to three factors: a) increase in the number of attentions, b) an aging Chilean population, and c) state-of-the-art technology available for diagnosis and treatment.
+Chile’s Universal Access to Healthcare government program, ex “Plan AUGE”, currently known as “GES” (Garantias Explicitas en Salud), was started in 2005 and currently consists of government-subsidized healthcare coverage for 85 diseases considered to be high-incidence.
+However, expenditure in the private sector has doubled in the last 10 years.
+Private clinics have increased their number of outpatient centers and number of beds, mainly due to three factors: a) increase in demand, b) an aging Chilean population, and c) state-of-the-art technology available for diagnosis and treatment.

 U.S. medical equipment and devices are well regarded in Chile.
-A strategy that has proven successful is to appoint a qualified agent or distributor.
+A strategy that has proven successful for market entry is to appoint a qualified agent or distributor.
 Chilean distributors in the medical sector are usually knowledgeable, experienced, and have a good network of sales people throughout the country.
 Reliable after sales support is a priority in this market.
-Local distributors/representatives should be experienced in selling to the public sector through the government portal: www.mercadopublico.cl
+Local distributors/representatives should be experienced in selling to the public sector through the government portal: www.mercadopublico.cl.

-Currently, mandatory registration at the Institute of Public Health is required for all pharmaceuticals and quality testing authorization contraceptives, gloves, needles, and syringes.
+Currently, mandatory registration at the Institute of Public Health is required for all pharmaceuticals and quality testing authorization is required for contraceptives, gloves, needles, and syringes.

-There are 1,002 clinical laboratories along Chile, 303 are government-owned through municipalities or health centers and the rest are privately owned.
+There are 1,002 clinical laboratories throughout Chile.
+303 are government-owned through municipalities or health centers and the rest are privately owned.
 In Santiago, there are 312 laboratories and 22 blood centers, which account for 31% of the private centers that assist 40% of the population.

-In 2017, medical device imports amounted to US$ 692 million with the following market share: The United States has approximately 39%, followed by Germany with 23%, and China with 10%.
+In 2018, medical device imports amounted to US$ 695 million with the following market share: The United States has approximately 39%, followed by Germany with 23%, and China with 10%.
 Price is an extremely important factor, especially in the public sector where limited funds cover a large segment of the population.
-The private sector is also price sensitive but is far more likely to consider recognized brands that have good quality and after-sales reputation.
+The private sector is also price sensitive but is far more likely to consider recognized brands that have good quality and a strong reputation for after-sales service.

 The following equipment/devices continue to have market potential: surgical tables, surgical lamps and flash lights, disposable and non-disposable surgical instruments, central monitors, trauma equipment, emergency equipment, and hospital furniture.

-In general, there is no health-required registration imposed on medical devices except for contraceptives, gloves, needles, and syringes, which do need an authorization/quality control assessment to certify its safety.
-X-Ray equipment or nuclear medicine equipment does need special authorization from other government agencies.
-Pharmaceuticals do have mandatory registration that is granted by the Institute of Public Health.
+In general, there is no health-required registration imposed on medical devices except for contraceptives, gloves, needles, and syringes, which do need an authorization/quality control assessment to certify their safety.
+X-Ray equipment or nuclear medicine equipment needs special authorization from other government agencies.
+Pharmaceuticals have mandatory registration that is granted by the Institute of Public Health.

 Employees under contract are mandated by law to designate 7% of their monthly net wages to healthcare.
-However, free-lance workers are not obliged to do so.
-Contracted workers must choose between public and private healthcare to which they use their 7%.
+However, freelance workers are not obliged to do so.
+Contracted workers must choose to use this 7% towards public or private healthcare.

-In the public sector, the workers are classified into three different categories depending on the contribution, which means that there are workers who will pay for healthcare services and others who will not.
-Currently in Chile the minimum monthly wage is approximately US$ 425.
+In the public sector, workers are classified into three different categories depending on the contribution, which means that there are some workers who will pay for healthcare services and others who will not.
+Currently in Chile the minimum monthly wage is approximately US$458.
 Therefore, workers who earn less than this monthly amount do not pay.
-Wages above the minimum monthly wage must pay around 10% of the healthcare service, depending on the contribution.
+Wages above the minimum monthly wage must pay around 10% of the healthcare service, depending on their contribution.

 Chile has a favorable import climate.
-There are no known barriers to U.S. medical equipment, devices, pharmaceuticals, laboratory equipment, or diagnostic test.
+There are no known barriers to U.S. medical equipment, devices, pharmaceuticals, laboratory equipment, or diagnostic testing equipment.

 Government procurement portal: www.mercadopublico.cl